khadija-ashraf/LeetCodePopular/src/hashtable/detectDuplicate/README.md

 ### [220.
 Contains Duplicate III](https://leetcode.com/problems/contains-duplicate-iii/description/)

-You are given an integer array nums and two integers indexDiff and valueDiff.
+we are given an integer array nums and two integers indexDiff and valueDiff.

 Find a pair of indices (i, j) such that: